Southern Buttermilk Cornbread

 Extra buttery and moist Southern Buttermilk Cornbread.
 This classic southern bread is simply the best and so addicting.
 With a crisp, crunchy crust and a melt-in-your-mouth soft buttery interior, this quick bread is a staple bake in homes for a reason.
-It's so easy, requires very minimal and simple ingredients, ready in 30 minutes, and the perfect addition to your weeknight dinners.
+It’s so easy, requires very minimal and simple ingredients, ready in 30 minutes, and the perfect addition to your weeknight dinners.
 Trust me, this is the best and easiest cornbread recipe ever!
 Simply mix together the ingredients and bake until golden and crisp on the outside, but extra soft and buttery on the inside.
 Every last bite is SO.
 GOOD.
-Perfect for weeknight dinners, the holiday's, or just when you want a delicious cornbread!
+Perfect for weeknight dinners, the holidays, or just when you want a delicious cornbread!

 About The Recipe

 Honestly, the great thing about cornbread is that it goes with literally everything!
-The flavors are simple enough that it can be incorporated into your favorite bowl of vegetable soup or even served as a side to a hearty bowl of chili.
+The flavors are simple enough that it can be incorporated into your favorite bowl of vegetable soup or even served as a side to a hearty bowl of red bean chili.
 The only limit is your imagination!

 What’s even better, just as a little thing between us, this cornbread makes a great midnight snack with just a little bit of butter!